 Documents can be created in the workspace and made accessible to app users.

 This is done via the Documents module.
-Documents can include PDFs, spreadsheets, slides, audio and video files, as well as any online content that can be associated with the workspace via a URL.
+Documents can include PDFs, spreadsheets, slides, audio files, as well as any online content that can be associated with the workspace via a URL.

 Once a document is created in the workspace, it can be made accessible to app users via pages, sessions, feeds, the app menu, or a webcast, and configuration settings can be used to manage who can access the files and when.